 This is a truly groundbreaking development because it eliminates one of the major advantages that Ethereum has traditionally had over Bitcoin and BTC-based cryptocurrencies: support for smart contracts and decentralized applications.
 Thus, Komodo is dramatically shifting the landscape of the entire blockchain industry.

-For now, just four basic Crypto-Conditions-based smart contracts have been activated on Komodo Platform: Assets, Faucet, Rewards, and Dice.
+For now, just four basic Custom Consensus (CC) modules have been activated on Komodo Platform: Assets, Faucet, Rewards, and Dice.

-The Assets smart contract allows any blockchain in the Komodo ecosystem to create tokens on-chain.
+The Assets CC module allows any blockchain in the Komodo ecosystem to create tokens on-chain.
 One native coin can create as many as 100 Million tokens, which may then represent assets.

-The Faucet smart contract is just what it sounds like: a faucet that allows users to draw a small fraction of a token (0.1) provided that they meet a set of conditions.
+The Faucet CC module is just what it sounds like: a faucet that allows users to draw a small fraction of a token (0.1) provided that they meet a set of conditions.
 At present, the conditions state that the funds must be drawn with a unique address that has no more than 3 previous transactions.
 In the future, these conditions will be customizable.

-The Rewards smart contract is a method of giving users a reward for locking their funds into a Crypto-Conditions address for a specific length of time.
+The Rewards CC module is a method of giving users a reward for locking their funds into an individual CC module address for a specific length of time.
 This is similar to one of the incentives of a Masternode coin.

-Finally, the Dice smart contract is a simple dice game.
+Finally, the Dice CC module is a simple dice game.
 It is completely blockchain-enforced and doesn’t require users to download any special software.
 The results of each round of play are known within a few seconds.

-All four of these Crypto-Conditions contracts are currently written into the Komodo code base.
-The mandatory updates to the Komodo daemon at block height 1 Million will activate Crypto-Conditions contracts throughout the ecosystem.
-That means any assetchain on Komodo Platform can begin using smart contracts on or around September 8, 2018.
+All four of these Custom Consensus modules are currently written into the Komodo code base.
+The mandatory updates to the Komodo daemon at block height 1 Million activated the Custom Consensus framework throughout the ecosystem.

-The fact that the four smart contracts described above are written into the Komodo code base also means the conditions are predetermined.
-Adjusting the conditions of a smart contract would require an update on every machine running the Komodo daemon around the world.
+The fact that the four CC modules described above are written into the Komodo code base also means the conditions are predetermined.
+Adjusting the conditions of a CC module would require an update on every machine running the Komodo daemon around the world.

-However, Crypto-Conditions smart contracts will become more flexible and customizable as the Komodo development team continues to advance this brand-new technology.
+However, Custom Consensus modules will become more flexible and customizable as the Komodo development team continues to advance this brand-new technology.

-The goal is to create a library of smart contracts to choose from, each with a series of adjustable specifications.
-That way, most of the labor of coding the contracts is already complete but every project can still customize the conditions of the contracts to meet their individual needs.
+The goal is to create a library of CC modules to choose from, each with a series of adjustable specifications.
+That way, most of the labor of coding the modules is already complete but every project can still customize the conditions of the contracts to meet their individual needs.

-It’s worth emphasizing that these first four contracts are merely scratching the surface of what is possible with Crypto-Conditions.
-To get a better understanding of the enormous potential of Crypto-Conditions-based smart contracts, let’s learn more about how they work.
+It’s worth emphasizing that these first four modules are merely scratching the surface of what is possible with Komodo’s Custom Consensus framework.
+To get a better understanding of the enormous potential of the CC framework, let’s learn more about how it works.

-Stated simply, Crypto-Conditions smart contracts lock UTXO in a publicly-known address and prevent those UTXO from being spent until a certain set of conditions has been met.
+Stated simply, a Custom Consensus module locks UTXO in a publicly-known address and prevent those UTXO from being spent until a certain set of conditions has been met.
 Once the conditions have been fulfilled, the UTXO are unlocked and sent to the appropriate address.
-It may be helpful to think of UTXO-based smart contracts as the ability to create an individual, customized consensus mechanism for any sum of funds.
+It may be helpful to think of a CC module as the ability to create an individual, customized consensus mechanism for any sum of funds.

 If you’re not entirely clear on what a UTXO is, Komodo’s guide to UTXO will help bring you up to speed.

-Before diving any deeper into how Crypto-Conditions works, we need to understand a few things about Bitcoin payments scripts.
+Before diving any deeper into how Custom Consensus modules works, we need to understand a few things about Bitcoin payments scripts.

-Now, Komodo has created an additional payment script that designates a UTXO as belonging to a specific smart contract.
-In other words, it puts constraints on the UTXO.
+Now, Komodo has created an additional payment script that designates a UTXO as belonging to a specific CC module.
+In other words, it puts constraints on that particular UTXO.

 The UTXO in question gets marked with a specific EVAL code.
-This will effectively lock those funds into the desired smart contract.
-Every Crypto-Conditions contract has its own unique EVAL code so there is never any confusion about which contract a specific UTXO is entering.
+This will effectively lock those funds into the desired module.
+Every CC module has its own unique EVAL code so there is never any confusion about which module a specific UTXO is entering.

-Each Crypto-Conditions contract has its own special address that is known to all, including its private key.
-Making the privkey public enables SPV-based interaction with the contracts.
-It also allows everyone to see that some specific sum of funds have entered a contract.
+Each Custom Consensus module has its own special address that is known to all, including its private key.
+Making the privkey public enables SPV-based interaction with the modules.
+It also allows everyone to see that some specific sum of funds have entered a module.

-At the same time, the funds cannot be moved until all the conditions of the contract have been satisfied.
+At the same time, the funds cannot be moved until all the conditions of the module have been satisfied.
 This is true despite the fact that the private key has been made public.

-Although anyone can use the privkey to sign a transaction, the contract’s conditions must be satisfied before the funds can be moved.
+Although anyone can use the privkey to sign a transaction, the module’s conditions must be satisfied before the funds can be moved.
 Remember, the UTXO-based smart contract is basically a customized consensus mechanism.
-It’s also worth pointing out that one of the conditions of a Crypto-Conditions contract can be a restriction on which addresses the funds can be sent to.
+It’s also worth pointing out that one of the conditions of a Custom Consensus module can be a restriction on which addresses the funds can be sent to.

 For all of these reasons, the private key is no longer the relevant factor for control of the funds.
-The relevant factor is the set of conditions set forth by the contract.
-And, as we’ll soon learn, the conditions of a Crypto-Conditions smart contract are essentially boundless.
+The relevant factor is the set of conditions set forth by the module.
+And, as we’ll soon learn, the conditions of a Custom Consensus module are essentially boundless.

-To learn more about the technical details of Komodo’s UTXO-based smart contracts, read this post by Komodo’s Lead Developer jl777 (or this series of the same post compiled and edited by Satinder Grewal).
+To learn more about the technical details of Komodo’s Custom Consensus framework, read this post by Komodo’s Lead Developer jl777 (or this series of the same post compiled and edited by Satinder Grewal).

-There are a few additional advantages of UTXO-based smart contracts that must be emphasized.
+There are a few additional advantages of Komodo’s Custom Consensus framework that must be emphasized.

-First, these smart contracts are hardcoded into the Komodo code base, which means they can be written in C and C++.
+First, these modules are hardcoded into the Komodo code base, which means they can be written in C and C++.
 They can also be written in any compiled programming language that can create a linkable library capable of calling and being called by C/C++ functions.
-In that sense, Komodo’s UTXO-based smart contracts are language agnostic.
+In that sense, Komodo’s CC modules are language agnostic.

 The C and C++ programming languages are widely understood, time-tested, and, perhaps most importantly, Turing complete.
-Thus, UTXO-based smart contracts can be programmed to do anything that any other existing program or application is able to do.
+Thus, CC modules can be programmed to do anything that any other existing program or application is able to do.

-Second, UTXO-based smart contracts are more secure than balance-based smart contracts.
-This is true in two ways.
-For one thing, because Komodo’s smart contracts are UTXO-based, the entire balance of an address is never at risk.
+Second, CC modules are more secure than balance-based smart contracts.
+Because Komodo’s CC modules are UTXO-based, the entire balance of an address is never at risk.

 This is not the case with balance-based smart contracts, like those on Ethereum, which are linked to an address itself.
 If hackers are able to exploit a bug in the code, they can drain all the funds from all the addresses associated with a contract, as opposed to taking only the funds locked into the contract itself.
 We’ve seen this happen again and again and again.

-Third, UTXO-based smart contracts are essentially an extension of Bitcoin protocol so a series of RPC calls can be established.
-This will make it extremely simple to customize and implement UTXO-based smart contracts.
+Third, Komodo’s Custom Consensus framework is essentially an extension of Bitcoin protocol so a series of RPC calls can be established.
+This will make it extremely simple to customize and implement CC modules.

-It would be a straightforward process to create a GUI so non-technical users can make use of Komodo’s smart contract tech without needing to work through a CLI.
+It would be a straightforward process to create a GUI so non-technical users can make use of Komodo’s Custom Consensus framework without needing to work through a CLI.
 Eventually, once a large variety of RPC calls have been created, it will become possible to build entire decentralized applications based on RPC calls alone.

-Fourth, Crypto-Conditions allows zero-confirmation micropayments.
+Fourth, CC modules allow zero-confirmation micropayments.
 The payments will be fully peer-to-peer and will be considered confirmed as soon as they enter the mempool.
-These 0-conf micropayments will also be secured by Komodo’s delayed Proof of Work security mechanism.
+These 0-conf micropayments will also be protected by Komodo’s delayed Proof of Work security mechanism.

-Finally, UTXO-based smart contracts do not require “gas” or any sort of fee for every process executed.
+Finally, and perhaps most significantly, Komodo’s CC modules do not require “gas” or any sort of fee for every process executed.
 Recall that the smart contracts and dApps built on Ethereum must pay for gas for every single process.
 This makes complex apps impossible.

 Komodo, on the other hand, is far more scalable and will not require a fee for every single process (other than a single, ordinary transaction fee for sending funds).

-To avoid the risk of infinite loops, Komodo is exhaustively testing the code for all smart contracts prior to implementation.
+To avoid the risk of infinite loops, Komodo is exhaustively testing the code for all CC modules prior to implementation.

-Then the contracts are embedded into the Komodo daemon.
+Then the modules are embedded into the Komodo daemon.
 This prevents alterations while also making the code publicly visible.
-Anyone can verify the code of the contracts to see that they do exactly what they claim to.
+Anyone can verify the code of the modules to see that they do exactly what they claim to.

-If a project on Komodo Platform needs additional contracts urgently and has the required technical skills, they can simply fork the Komodo codebase, add the new contracts, and spawn their chain.
+If a project on Komodo Platform needs additional modules urgently and has the required technical skills, they can simply fork the Komodo codebase, add the new modules, and spawn their chain.

-As far as the Komodo team knows, no other blockchain project has successfully implemented Crypto-Conditions on a live chain.
-From atomic swaps and on-demand blockchain scalability features to cross-chain interoperability and UTXO-based smart contracts, Komodo Platform is continuing to develop the technologies at the bleeding edge of the blockchain industry.
+As far as the Komodo team knows, no other blockchain project has successfully implemented anything like Komodo’s Custom Consensus framework on a live chain.
+From atomic swaps and on-demand blockchain scalability features to cross-chain interoperability and the Custom Consensus framework, Komodo is continuing to develop technologies at the bleeding edge of the blockchain industry.

-At present, there are only four Crypto-Conditions-based smart contracts integrated into Komodo.
-But these four contracts will be available to any blockchain built within the Komodo ecosystem on or around September 8, when Block 1 Million is mined.
+At present, there are only four CC modules have been integrated.
+But these four modules will be available to any blockchain built within the Komodo ecosystem on or around September 8, when Block 1 Million is mined.
 This means, among other things, that any chain will have the option of creating tokens.

-There are several additional contracts already in development, including a lottery contract, a multi-gateway contract that will allow peer-to-peer transfers and exchanges of assets, an automatic invoice and payment contract, and the zero-confirmations-payment contract mentioned above.
+There are several additional modules already in development, including a lottery module, a gateways module that will allow peer-to-peer transfers and exchanges of assets, an automatic invoice and payment module, and the zero-confirmations-payment module mentioned above.

-To learn more about UTXO-based smart contracts, join the #crypto-conditions channel in Komodo’s community on Discord.
+To learn more about Komodo’s Custom Consensus framework, join the #crypto-conditions channel in Komodo’s community on Discord.
 You can also sign up for the weekly newsletter to get regular updates about Komodo’s developments.

 Join us as we continue to lead the world in blockchain innovations.